-- 1) Explain why nations and companies participate in international trade. - 2) Describe the concepts of absolute and comparative advantage. - 3) Explain how trade between nations is measured. - 4) Define importing and exporting. - 5) Explain how companies enter the international market through licensing agreements or franchises. - 6) Describe how companies reduce costs through contract manufacturing and outsourcing. - Explain the purpose of international strategic alliances and joint ventures. - 8) Understand how U.S. companies expand their businesses through foreign direct investments and international subsidiaries. - Appreciate how cultural, economic, legal, and political differences between countries create challenges to successful business dealings. - 10) Describe the ways in which governments and international bodies promote and regulate global trade. - 11) Discuss the various initiatives designed to reduce international trade barriers and promote free trade.
+- Explain why nations and companies participate in international trade. - Describe the concepts of absolute and comparative advantage. - Explain how trade between nations is measured. - Define importing and exporting. - · Explain how companies enter the international market through licensing agreements or franchises. - Describe how companies reduce costs through contract manufacturing and outsourcing. - Explain the purpose of international strategic alliances and joint ventures. - · Understand how US companies expand their businesses through foreign direct investments and international subsidiaries. - · Appreciate how cultural, economic, legal, and political differences between countries create challenges to successful business dealings. - Describe the ways in which governments and international bodies promote and regulate global - Discuss the various initiatives designed to reduce international trade barriers and promote free trade.

 Do you wear Nike shoes or Timberland boots?
 Buy groceries at Giant Stores or Stop & Shop?
-Listen to Beyoncé, Pitbull, Twenty One Pilots, or The Neighbourhood on Spotify?
+Listen to Halsey, Billie Eilish, or Drake on Spotify?
 If you answered yes to any of these questions, you're a global business customer.
 Both Nike and Timberland manufacture most of their products overseas.
 The Dutch firm Royal Ahold owns all three supermarket chains.
 And Spotify is a Swedish enterprise.